 (e) any variation in the day on which the payout period commences.

 [Rule 22 amended: Gazette 3 Mar 2020 p.
-474.]
+474; 6 Nov 2020 p.
+4159.]

 23. Publishing the names and addresses of prize winners

-Subject to rule 51, the Commission may publish the name and address of any prize recipient except where the back of the winning receipted ticket is marked to indicate that the name and address on the ticket is not for publication.
+Subject to rule 51, the Commission may publish the name and address of any prize recipient except where the back of the winning receipted ticket or the digital entry indicates that the name and address on the ticket or digital entry is not for publication.

+[Rule 23 amended: Gazette 6 Nov 2020 p.
+4159.]

 24. These rules to be made available

-(1) A copy of these rules must be kept and maintained on the Lotterywest website.
+(1) A copy of these rules must be kept and maintained on the Lotterywest website and any authorised provider’s website.

 (2) The Commission may also publicise the rules, and any amendment to them, in any other manner that it thinks fit.

+[Rule 24 amended: Gazette 6 Nov 2020 p.
+4159.]

 Division 3 — Syndicate entries

 25. Application of this Part to informal syndicate entries